sharondrinkwaard/battleship-game/README.md

 - I confirm that the player wins when 4 ships have been hit.
 I tested the increment statement and each 'correct hit' iteration, it increments by 1.

 - I confirm that the player loses when he ran out of bullets.
-There is an increment statement to keep track of the amount of bullets.
+There is an decrement statement to keep track of the amount of bullets.

 - I confirm that the restart game function works correctly.
     - It clears the terminal